eugene-nakonechnyi/cucumber-fun/README.md

 - let's create a feature file with successful login test(LoginUITest.feature).
 - let's create a new page object class LoginPage.java and describe yahoo email login [page](https://login.yahoo.com) in it.
 - lets create a new page object class InboxPage.java and describe inbox email page in it.

+## Let's not waiting for dead men's shoes.

+So, proper waiting is a whole universe.
+We can't write complicated scenario without waits for different conditions like some page were loaded or some element appears.
+Lets have a look on all of available waits in [WebDriver](https://www.testingexcellence.com/webdriver-explicit-implicit-fluent-wait/).